markus-brln/ComputerGraphicsCompetition2021/README.md

 at the University of Groningen, which can mainly be found in src/raytracerandfriends.
 My contribution is introducing proper perspective to the raytracer, allowing the camera to move, displaying raytraced images to a window and building scenes such as a "simulation" of the solar system.
+If you want to find what I added quickly, then Ctrl+F for 'MB', I started many of my comments where I modified the provided code with that.
 You can find a more detailed description of the process in documentationProject/doc.txt.